bruderstein/PythonScript/docs/source/scintilla.rst

 .. method:: editor.setIMEInteraction(imeInteraction)

-   Choose to display the the IME in a winow or inline.
+   Choose to display the the IME in a window or inline.

    See Scintilla documentation for `SCI_SETIMEINTERACTION <http://www.scintilla.org/ScintillaDoc.html#SCI_SETIMEINTERACTION>`_